-We're passionate about supporting and giving back to the communities where we live and work.
-Check out some of our key initiatives.
+We’re passionate about our core values and supporting and giving back to the communities where we live and work.
+Check out some of our key initiatives and policies.

 In 2016, we initiated a program to institute a zero landfill program within B&G Foods based on work done at Maple Grove Farms, which reached a 92 percent diversion rate from landfill after just two years.
 Members from each of our manufacturing facilities attended training at Maple Grove Farms, which was followed with on-site audits at each United States location.
 All of our manufacturing facilities began tracking diversion to landfill rates and three of our manufacturing facilities currently have diversion rates exceeding 90 percent.